 With support from SoCalGas, three community compost hubs were built for the Table to Farm Composting for Clean Air Project.
 The hubs are located at three Environmental Charter School (ECS) campuses: ECS-Inglewood, ECS-Gardena, and ECS-Lawndale.
 Together with ECS teachers, staff, and middle and high school students, we are working with restaurants to compost pre-consumer food scraps.
-By composting, we are reducing greenhouse gas emissions from landfills.
+By composting, we are reducing the environmental and social impacts of greenhouse gas emissions derived from landfills.
 Food that decomposes in a landfill releases methane, a greenhouse gas 86 times more potent than carbon dioxide.
-By composting locally, we are also reducing transportation associated with hauling waste to faraway waste management facilities which reduces smog-forming air pollutants and carbon dioxide emissions.
-Simultaneously, the application of compost builds healthy soils, increases water-holding capacity, and enhances soil carbon sequestration.
+By composting locally, we are also reducing transportation associated with hauling waste to faraway processing facilities which reduce smog-forming air pollutants and carbon dioxide emissions.
+Simultaneously, the application of compost builds healthy soils, increases water retention, and enhances soil carbon sequestration.

-To date, over 10,000 pounds of food waste has been diverted and composted at ECS campuses.
-Currently, there are five businesses participating in Table to Farm Composting:
+To date, over 10,000 pounds of food waste has been diverted and composted at ECS campuses from the five businesses participating in Table to Farm:

 - Bionicos J&B

 - Yo Way Sandwich Shop

 If your foodservice establishment is interested in participating in our composting program, contact us through our volunteer page to find out how!

 Our first priority is the safety of our community members.
 Due to COVID-19, composting is currently on hold.
 No food scraps are being accepted for the time being.